Sharon’s story: Doing something worthwhile

 ”I went from feeling like life was completely over to feeling like I was starting again.
 My husband said that I came home from that course a completely different person.”

 Sharon had often felt frightened and apprehensive of going anywhere.
 When she returned home from the course, she felt more confident socialising with family and friends.
 She decided she wanted to get out and about more and start fundraising for Back Up.
 She started to hold a monthly quiz, involving the local community and schools.
-Sharon soon got involved with a local school and it was only a matter of weeks before she was offered a job there – similar to the kind of work she had been doing before her injury.
+It was only a matter of weeks before she was offered a job at a local school – similar to the kind of work she had been doing before her injury.

-“I was a teacher for ten years before my injury, but I never thought I would work again after my injury.
-This is why it’s really important for me to be involved in working with children.”
+“I worked as a teacher for ten years before my injury, but I never thought I would have a job again after my injury.
+Working with children again was really important to me.”

 It was around this time that Sharon discovered that Back Up had an education inclusion service and they wanted input from anyone interested in being a part of it.
-For Sharon, getting involved felt like a good union of two major aspects of her life – spinal cord injury and teaching.
+Sharon felt that volunteering was a good union of two major aspects of her life – spinal cord injury and teaching.